✓ Medically reviewed by Dr. Anjmun Sharma, M.D., Updated May 2026

 Insurance requiredOftenNever

-Compounded medications are not FDA-approved products and are not identical to the brand.
-They are a legal, physician-supervised option that uses the same active ingredient.
+Compounded medications are not FDA-approved products, are not brand-identical, and results vary.
+Any prescription requires individualized medical review and lawful pharmacy fulfillment.
 Dr. Sharma will tell you honestly whether you're a good candidate.

 What You Pay at New Hope Weight Loss